ladsantos/RV_PS2017/README.md

 NameError: global name 'Pool' is not defined
 ```

 To be honest, I don't exactly know what causes this issue at the moment.
 I got it in my Mac, but not in my Linux workstation, even though I followed the same setup in both machines.
-The only solution I found is to install the Python 2 version of Anaconda and use that as the package manager.
-I will update this README as soon as I identify a solution for this problem.
+The only solutions I found is to either compile ``radvel`` from the source or install the Python 2 version of Anaconda and use that as the package manager.